kyudongkim/genesis-doc/source/user_guide/advanced_topics/differentiable_simulation.md

     If `tensor.scene` is `None`, `tensor.backward()` behaves identically to a torch tensor's `backward()`.
 Otherwise, it will allow gradient flow back to `tensor.scene` and trigger upstream gradient flow.
 - To resemble torch's behavior like `nn.Module.zero_grad()` or `optimizer.zero_grad()`, you can also do `tensor.zero_grad()` with a genesis tensor.

-**NB**: This is just a initial implementation and subject to future changes if needed.
-Suggestions are welcome.